Offering Individual Support

 Alison is based in Birmingham and sees clients from various walks of life who are privately funded or funded through an organisation, such as Disabled Student’s Allowance (DSA), their training provider or their employer.

-Alison has worked with several doctors in training to help them succeed in their employment and their examinations.
+Over many years, Alison has worked with doctors in training to help them succeed in their employment and their examinations.